-Groundwater drainage applications are wide ranging including vertical (e.g. drainage behind a retaining wall or basement), horizontal (e.g. drainage on a podium deck), and various sloped situations (e.g. drainage systems within landfills or ground dewatering systems).
+Groundwater drainage applications are wide ranging and include vertical (e.g. drainage behind a retaining wall or basement), horizontal (e.g. drainage on a podium deck) and various sloped situations (e.g. drainage systems within landfills or ground de-watering systems).
 The flow capacity of a granular drainage layer depends on its size (cross sectional area), the hydraulic gradient, the permeability of the drainage medium, and, in the case of drainage geocomposites, the confining pressure.

 Groundwater flow in Drainage Gravel

 The defining properties specified for a granular drainage layer are its size (cross sectional area) and the permeability of the granular material.

 Permeability of Granular Material

 The permeability (k) of granular materials is typically measured in a laboratory and is reported as a value in m/s.
 Typical values of permeability for commonly used drainage gravels are shown in Table 1.

 - The permeability values have been assessed based on laboratory tests on freshly quarried stone and samples taken from site.
 They are an estimate of typical values and should not be relied upon for design.
 Site-specific testing is strongly recommended, along with flow-reduction factors to account for the crushing of stone during installation and long term clogging risks.

 - For further information on the permeability of soils generally, refer to the ABG Technical Note on the subject (ABG, 2020b).

 In order to maintain the laboratory measured permeability once installed on site, the drainage gravel needs to be wrapped in a geotextile or encased within porous concrete to prevent fine grained soil from mixing with the gravel and clogging the voids – which greatly reduces the permeability of the gravel.